abhijeet1069/OSSU/core-programming/4-OOD/src/week-2/uml-diagrams.md

 Class - A class symbolize a concept which encapsulates state(attributes) and behavior(operations).
 Class in UML is represented by

-    a) Class name
+* Class name
-    b) Class Attributes
+* Class Attributes
-    c) Class Operations
+* Class Operations

 ## Implementing Encapsulation

 Access Modifier

-    + : public
+* '+'  public
-    - : private
+* '-'  private
-    # : protected
+* '#'  protected
-    ~ : package
+* '~'  package
-    / : derived
+* '/'  derived
-   underlined : static
+* 'underlined' static

 ## Multiplicity

 1 --- 0..* left side 1 class is associated with 0 or more classes on right

 ## Implementing Decomposition